nikobojs/manuscrape_nuxt/README.md

 <br />
 <br />

 With [ManuScrape](https://manuscrape.org) your can collect, enrich and export research observations containing media files.
+This repo is based on [Nuxt 3.10](https://nuxt.com/) and depends on a postgres database and an object storage using the s3 api.

 > This is the ManuScrape server-side app that contains a browser application and a JSON API.
 [Here is the client-side app repository](https://github.com/nikobojs/manuscrape_electron).